median-man/Train-Scheduler/README.md

 See a live demo of the app [here](https://median-man.github.io/Train-Scheduler/).

-The Train Scheduler connects to Firebase and loads the list of all the current trains entered by users.
-The app will continue to add trains to the list whenever a new train gets added to the database by any user.
+The Train Scheduler connects to Firebase and loads the list of all the current trains in the database.
+Trains are added to and removed from the display in real time as they are added/removed from the database.

 Trains may be added to the database using the provided form on the page.